NagelTech/NTJsonModel/README.md

 ### [Mutable protocols](id:mutable-protocols)

 With a little more work in declaring your models, it's possible to get the compiler to help enforce mutability for your objects.
-This involves decalring all roperties as readonly in your class and creating a "paired" protocol with readwrite versions of the updatable properties.
+This involves declaring all properties as readonly in your class and creating a "paired" protocol with readwrite versions of the updatable properties.
 You can then use the class under normal (immutable) conditions and apply the protocol when you explicity create a mutable instance (or copy) of an object.
 This is easiest to see in code - here is an updated version of our `User` model:

 	@interface User : NTJsonModel